hjespers/teslams/README.md

 #stream.js

 A sample application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from the Tesla Model S.
-A valid teslamotors.com login and password is required and must be inserted into the top of this program in "creds" By default the output goes to a file called "stream_output.txt".
-Each time you run the program you will over-write this file so copy old log data before running the application a second time.
+A valid teslamotors.com login and password is required and must be configured in the config.json file.
+By default the output goes to a file called "stream_output.txt" which can also be changed in the config.json file.
+Each time you run the program you will over-write the output file so copy old log data before running the application a second time.

 To execute run: